chitchatjs/chitchatjs/packages/alexa/README.md

 ### `ax.info()`

-Info block allows you to update your skill's details such as its name, invocation name etc. You can simply plug in this block anywhere in your skill definition and it will inject the specified name in your Skill's manifest and/or in your interaction models.
+Info block allows you to update your skill's details such as its name, invocation name etc. You can simply plug in this block anywhere in your skill and it will inject the specified name in your Skill's manifest and/or in your interaction models.

 ```ts
 ax.info(Locale.en_US).name("My Skill").invocationName("My Skill").build();